 Military-style semi-automatic assault weapons are designed to efficiently kill as many people as possible in the shortest amount of time available.
 There is absolutely no reason for assault rifles, assault pistols, and assault shotguns to be sold on the civilian market.

-We ask that you address this carnage now with an effective ban on the civilian use of these weapons.
+We ask that you act now to prevent more carnage by supporting an effective ban on the civilian use of these weapons.
 Military-style assault weapons, high capacity magazines and bump stocks do not belong in our homes, our streets, our schools, our malls, our movie theaters, our places of worship, or in any of our other gathering places.
-Now is the time to act.
+It is well past time to act but it’s not too late to spare more Americans from death at the hands of killers using these weapons of mass destruction.

-Please sign our petition urging Congress to REJECT any legislation deregulating the sale of firearm silencers and make them easily accessible to criminals who want to conceal their crimes.194 signatures
+Please sign our petition urging Congress to REJECT any legislation deregulating the sale of firearm silencers and make them easily accessible to criminals who want to conceal their crimes.203 signatures

 As a North Carolinian, I urge you to please vote against the SHARE Act.